 There is good news though, as most mothers don’t suffer that long.
 The nipples will toughen up quickly and render breastfeeding virtually painless within just a week or two.

-During those first few weeks there will be a burning sensation right as your babe latches on but it subsides in only 10 seconds or so then it’s painless, so it’s not too bad at all.
+During those first few weeks, there will be a burning sensation right as your babe latches on but it subsides in only 10 seconds or so then it’s painless, so it’s not too bad at all.
 Just hold on for those first few seconds mama!!
-If the pain gets to be too much to bare you could use these nipple shields for a while.
+If the pain gets to be too much to bear you could use these nipple shields for a while.

 **Wondering what supplies you’ll need for pain-free breastfeeding?
 Here’s a great list I’ve created.